 If you have been sexually assaulted: Prioritize your physical and emotional health.
 Get to a safe place.
 Call a friend or someone you trust to be with you.
-Call the Santa Barbara Rape Crisis Center (SBRCC) 24-hour hotline (564-3696).
-The SBRCC provides free, confidential support and counseling.
+Call the Santa Barbara Standing Together to End Sexual Assault Center (SBSTESA) 24-hour hotline (564-3696).
+The SBSTESA center provides free, confidential support and counseling.
 They can offer valuable information and answers to your questions.
-On campus, call Security @ x 2400 or come to the Student Health Center in SS-170 between the hours of:
+On campus, call Campus Safety @ x 2400 or come to the Student Health Center in SS-170 between the hours of:

 8 am-4 pm Monday

 8 am-6 pm Tuesday

 8 am-6 pm Wednesday

 8 am-1 pm Friday

 Seek medical help.
 Taking care of your body may be the first step to recovering control of your life.
 A medical exam can ascertain whether infection, sexual transmitted infection, pregnancy, internal injuries or shock are warranting further treatment.
 If you choose to report the rape, you may receive medical care through SART (Sexual Assault Response Team).
 Community clinics, Planned Parenthood and private doctors also provide medical care.
 You are not required to report to law enforcement when you go to a clinic or doctor.
 However, if you talk with a doctor or nurse about the assault, they are obligated to report this information to law enforcement regardless of your age.